TusharKesarwani/Front-End-Projects/Projects/BMICalculator/README.md

 ## Project Info
 This BMI(Body Mass Index) calculator is a simple tool that helps individuals to determine their body mass index based on their height and weight.
-It additionally determines the corresponding BMI category based on the calculated index.
-This is a fully responsive web page.
+It additionally determines the corresponding BMI category based on the calculated index such as underweight, healthy, overweight or obese.

 ## Technologies Used
 This project is built using:-